|Lat/Lon:||45.90813°N / 7.86052°E|

-As its name tells it's a true pyramid with four ridges giving rise to as many sides.
+As its name says it's a true pyramid with four ridges giving rise to as many sides.
 It's a very nice summit, often climbed in one day starting from the valley floor, facilitated by the car-lift both from the Valle d'Aosta and Piedmont sides.
 It is therefore visited by many mountaineers as a not too demanding destination or as training and acclimatization in view of more demanding ascent.

 However, this solution could cause acclimatization problems and it is rather advisable to stay overnight in the Refuge Mantova or Gnifetti.
 The summit panorama is quite remarkable.
 There are different routes: the SW-flank - S-ridge - S-flank in summer and the shorter NW-flank, also for skimountaineers.
 Not discutable are the routes (V) through the crumbling and objectively dangerous 500 m high S-face.
 But there are 3 interesting mixed routes in the 350 m high SW-face (all III+).

 The first summiter was Johann Nikolaus Vincent from Gressoney, whose name was given to the mountain, along the South-East route, with three companions on 5th August 1819.
 The NE-ridge was climbed for the first time in 1851 by the brothers Schlagintweit with the guide Peter Beck.
 It is interesting especially for ski-mountaineers although they normally climb the shorter NW-flank.

 FROM ITALY - The approach to Piramide Vincent Normal route starts from Punta Indren.
 Two different approachs ways are possible depending if coming from the Valle di Gressoney (Aosta) or from Val Sesia (Piemonte).